After hostages and prisoners are freed, complex issues remain for Israel-Hamas ceasefire

 Israel is elated by the return of the living hostages

-Israelis watched with jubilation in public screenings as the 20 living hostages, all male, reunited with their families.
+Israelis watched with jubilation in public screenings attended by thousands as the 20 living hostages, all male, reunited with their families.
 Crowds broke into cheers, as tears of joy streamed down relieved faces.

 “You are alive!
 Two arms and two legs,” said Zvika Mor, upon seeing his son Eitan for the first time in two years.